How to Use a Solder Fountain

 The standard recommendations for pre-heat is 1 to 4 hours at 65 to 120 degrees C (150 to 250 degrees F).
 The requirements of temperature and time for pre-heat depend on the board construction, age and exposure to the atmosphere.

 Prior to rework the operator should straighten any component leads which may prevent the easy removal of the component, and mask the area surrounding the component to be removed if protection is needed.
-An operator may need to mask components, with Kapton tape or high-temperature flexible mask.
+An operator may need to mask components, with high temperature tape or high-temperature flexible mask.
 The mask may need baking to provide the proper cure prior to reflow.

 Some final tips: 1) be meticulous in masking and be sure to preheat the circuit board adequately prior to rework, 2) allow the solder fountain enough time to heat up properly and make sure to keep the system properly cleaned and maintained (including the interchangeable nozzles) and 3) once the component is removed or replaced, immediately drop the solder fountain to prevent overexposure.